uv10000/P4/writeup_P4_behavioural_cloning_Ulrich_Voll.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

+For reproducing my results, please put the files provided by Udacity (Track 1) on level higher, i.e.

+"ls ../data_provided_by_udacity/"

+should yield:

+ "driving_log.csv  IMG"

 My project includes the following files:
 * [video.mp4](https://github.com/uv10000/P4/blob/master/video.mp4) shows the final CNN performing on Track 1 for substantially more than 1 entire lap.
 It follows the road quite nicely and seems to be able to perform an indefinite number of laps.
 *  [model.py](https://github.com/uv10000/P4/blob/master/model.py) containing the script to create and train the model